NFox13/MS3-Python-and-Data-centric-development/README.md

 ### Features Left to Implement

-- Other feature ideas would to allow users to upload images of their recipes, maybe a forum to allow registered users to chat to each other or leave comments and also an option to rate the various recipes.
+- Other feature ideas would be to have the users recipes on their profile page, allow users to upload images of their recipes, maybe a forum to allow registered users to chat to each other or leave comments and also an option to rate the various recipes.

 ## Technologies Used
 - **HTML**